Independent Highland Companies: Aftermath

 In 1724, Simon Fraser, 11th Lord Lovat, wrote to George I of Great Britain stating that the disbandment of the Independent Highland Companies in 1717 had encouraged the lawless situation to run riot.
 He also stated that the Disarming Act 1715 had left the clans loyal to the government virtually defenceless against pillage and robbery.
 Whig clans had conformed to the act but Jacobite clans had either chosen to ignore it or hand in weaponry which was obsolete, broken, or of little use.

 In 1725, Field Marshal George Wade was appointed Commander of the Forces of North Britain and he gave instructions to re-establish the Independent Highland Companies.
 These instructions had come from King George I to raise six companies, which took place through 1729.
 The first three companies were commanded by William Grant of Ballindalloch; Simon Fraser, 11th Lord Lovat; and Sir Duncan Campbell of Lochnell.
 These three companies each had 100 men.
 The next three companies only had 75 men each and were commanded by Alexander Campbell of Finab, John Campbell of Carrick, and George Munro of Culcairn.
 Wade tightened up the discipline and training of the Independent Companies and warned the captains that any breach of financial dealings, which had previously been reported, would be severely dealt with.

 Formation of the Earl of Crawford's Highland Regiment

 In 1738, Wade reviewed the six Independent Highland Companies who by this time were known as Am Freiceadan Dubh or Black Watch.
 It has been suggested that this name came from their sombre dress which distinguished them from Lowland and English soldiers who were known as Seidaran Dearag (Red Soldiers).
 In 1739, a further four companies were added and the ten companies together were embodied to form the Earl of Crawford's "Highland Regiment", numbered 43rd in the line, (a regiment of the line).

 Jacobite rising of 1745

-Duncan Forbes, Lord Culloden raised the 18 Independent Highland Companies in 1745 - 1746.
+Duncan Forbes, 5th of Culloden raised the 18 Independent Highland Companies in 1745 - 1746.